Wildcrafted Apothecary:

 Take your herbal business to the next level by understanding how to enter the marketplace and create products aligned with your community and clients.
 Whether you’re starting a business or expanding an existing one, or just want to create a home apothecary, you’ll gain the tools to do it right.

-You’re yearning for a deeper, more rooted and relational practice as a Community Herbalist
+You’re yearning for a deeper, more rooted and relational practice as a Community Herbalist and Wildcrafter

 You’re considering continuing on to clinical herbal training and want a strong, rooted foundation and prerequisite